roman-milk/roman-milk.github.io/the-bad-doctor.md

  I hung up the phone and looked at Bunny, who was looking back at me in disbelief -- shocked, I assume, by the way I had fucked her and had spoken to her mother.

  Even though she looked at me that way, she didn't say a word.
 I smiled a victor's smile and began undoing her bonds.
 I studied her body as I did so, sweat, pussy cream and semen mixing everywhere, from head to toe.
 She looked exhausted.
 Even though I could have fucked her again right there, I was ready for a rest too.
-Report_Story #1